-More than 67 million Americans have high blood pressure, and nearly as many have prehypertension, which is when blood pressure numbers are higher than normal but not yet in the high blood pressure range.
-Fewer than half of those people have their condition under control, and still others are unaware of their risk.
+About 70 million Americans have high blood pressure, and nearly as many have prehypertension, which is when blood pressure numbers are higher than normal but not yet in the high blood pressure range.
+Only about half of those people have their condition under control, and still others are unaware of their risk.

-More than 348,000 American deaths in 2009 included high blood pressure as a primary or contributing cause.
-That’s 1,000 deaths each day.
+More than 360,000 American deaths in 2013 included high blood pressure as a primary or contributing cause.
+That’s almost 1,000 deaths each day.
 Even if your own blood pressure is within a healthy range, high blood pressure is still affecting you.
-The condition costs the nation about $47.5 billion every year.
+The condition costs the nation about $46 billion every year.